 Birth Control & Breastfeeding

-To summarize the birth control options for breastfeeding women who not want another baby so soon: condoms can always be used but only certain hormonal contraceptives are suitable.
+To summarize the contraception options in Hong Kong for breastfeeding women who not want another baby so soon: condoms can always be used but only certain hormonal contraceptives are suitable.
 An advantage of injections is that it is only needed once a quarter, versus remembering to take a daily pill.
 Copper and Progestin-coils can be inserted immediately after delivery and can remain for up to 10 years (depending on the brand and type), making them a very low-maintenance option.
 Remember to talk to your doctor if you have any questions or concerns about your birth control options.